Rjoande/RealBattery/README.md

 - Tundra Exploration
 - Universal Storage II

 > Parts from mods not listed above still benefit from RealBattery’s automatic patching system.
 These will receive a default, generic set of subtypes.
+A number of third-party modules is also supported for background simulation.
+This includes *SystemHeat, CryoTanks, Near Future Tech, SpaceDust, SCANsat, Snacks*.
+Future updates will include more mods and modules.

 ## Contributing